michael105/blog/README.md

 Has been a very impressive event.

-Going to put a few pictures here.
+Going to put some pictures here.

+However, I just realize I cannot create folders within the mobile UI of GitHub.
+This is sort of. :/

+Guess I should mirror this repo at my mobile.